Olivér Várhelyi: Career

 In his asset declaration, Várhelyi declared ownership of a 5035 m2 farm in Szentendre, a 160 m2 family house in Szeged with a 586 m2 garden, and a 57 m2 apartment in Budapest.
-He also declared ownership of a BMW from 1992 and a Lexus RS from 2018.
+He also declared ownership of a BMW from 1992 and a Lexus RX from 2018.

-Varhelyi generated controversy on 15 February 2023 for calling fellow MEPs "idiots" during a hearing on the western Balkans.
-Due to this incident, other MEP's demanded Varhelyi's resignation.
+Varhelyi generated controversy on 15 February 2023 for calling MEPs "idiots" during a hearing on the western Balkans.
+Due to this incident, other MEPs demanded Varhelyi's resignation.